-In October, join Quality Care for Children and its partners in celebrating kale as the Farm to ECE Harvest of the Month Vegetable and as the theme of this year’s National Farm to School Month!
+In October, Quality Care for Children and its partners celebrated kale as the Farm to ECE Harvest of the Month Vegetable and as the theme of this year’s National Farm to School Month!
 Despite being one of the most nutritious (and delicious!) vegetables, many young children have not had the opportunity to taste or learn about kale.
 Below you will find a variety of resources, recipes, and giveaways to help celebrate this month in a fun, educational, and delicious way with your early learning program!

 Sign up to access FREE kale activities/resources from Georgia Organics, including:

 Activities for Three year olds